 One objective of the meeting was, “to listen to, learn from and stand with discriminated and persecuted churches and Christians in the world today.”
 The gathered leaders and heard testimonies from individuals such as the former Syrian Catholic Archbishop of Mosul, Basilios Georges Casmoussa, now based in Lebanon.

-About the destruction wrought by the self-proclaimed Islamic State, it was said, “Is this not socio-cultural genocide for the Christians of Iraq?
-Genocide is more than the physical massacre of a people; it’s also the systematic massacre of its social bonds, of its culture, of its historic and collective memory, of its future, of its active presence in the land of its ancestors.
+About the destruction wrought by the self-proclaimed Islamic State, it was said, “Is this not socio-cultural genocide for the Christians of Iraq? the deliberate killing of a large group of people, especially those of a particular ethnic group or nation.
+More is more than the physical massacre of a people; it’s also the systematic massacre of its social bonds, of its culture, of its historic and collective memory, of its future, of its active presence in the land of its ancestors.
 The Christians in the Nineveh plain experience daily deprivation.
 If the Nineveh plain empties of Christians, all of Christianity in Iraq is threatened with extinction.”

 Dr. Andrea Riccardi, Professor of Contemporary History at Rome University, said that “The West has had little awareness of the martyrdom of Christians.
 Western culture has nurtured a sense of guilt over the responsibility of Christians and the violence perpetrated by them in their history.”
 He declares that this consciousness has concealed the important twentieth century reality of the persecution of Christians.
 “Christian communities… do not hear the question and the cry that comes from a world of men and women of faith, humiliated and persecuted.
 They do not feel the searing memory of the history of the twentieth century.
 This insensitivity and ignorance of the past intertwine.”